Influencer Cartels: Introduction

-Many non-celebrity influencers are not paid based on the success of their marketing campaigns; instead, their compensation depends on past engagement.\footnote{While influencers with large followings are typically paid based on campaign success (tracked through sales from personalized links or coupons), only 19\% of firms employing influencer marketing tracked sales as of 2020 \citep{ana_state_2020}.} This gives incentives for fraudulent behavior---for inflating their influence.
+Many non-celebrity influencers are not paid based on the success of their marketing campaigns; instead, their compensation depends on past engagement.\footnote{ While influencers with large followings are typically paid based on campaign performance (tracked through sales from personalized links or discount codes), only 19\% of firms employing influencer marketing reported tracking sales during the period covered by our sample \citep{ana_state_2020}.
+More recent industry data suggest that this share has increased to about 29\% \citep{creatoriq_2024_2024}.} This gives incentives for fraudulent behavior---for inflating their influence.
 Inflating one's influence is a form of advertising fraud that leads to market inefficiencies by directing ads to the wrong eyeballs.
-An estimated 15\% of influencer marketing spending was misused due to exaggerated influence.\footnote{Source: \href{https://en.wikipedia.org/wiki/Influencer_marketing}{\url{https://en.wikipedia.org/wiki/Influencer_marketing}}, accessed April 6, 2024. } To address this problem, the U.S. Federal Trade Commission in 2023 proposed a new rule that would prohibit selling and buying false indicators of social media influence, such as fake followers or views.\footnote{Source: Federal Trade Commission, June 30, 2023, "Federal Trade Commission Announces Proposed Rule Banning Fake Reviews and Testimonials", \url{https://www.ftc.gov/news-events/news/press-releases/2023/06/federal-trade-commission-announces-proposed-rule-banning-fake-reviews-testimonials}, accessed March 18, 2024.} In this paper, we study a way of obtaining fake engagement that does not directly fall under the proposed rule, but is in the same spirit.
-We study influencer cartels where groups of influencers collude to increase each others' indicators of social media influence.\footnote{ On various platforms, these groups are called by different names, such as "pods" on Instagram and "exchanges" on SoundCloud.
-We use the term "cartels" instead of a neutral term like "club" to highlight that their primary objective is to manipulate the marketplace to obtain higher prices through prohibited practices, which mirror the traditional concept of cartels.} While there is substantial literature in economics on fake consumer reviews \citep{mayzlin_promotional_2014, luca_fake_2016, he_market_2022, glazer_fake_2021, smirnov_bad_2022} and other forms of advertising fraud \citep{zinman_wintertime_2016, rhodes_false_2018}, the economics of this fraudulent behavior has not been studied.
+An estimated 15\% of influencer marketing spending was misused due to exaggerated influence.\footnote{Source: \href{https://en.wikipedia.org/wiki/Influencer_marketing}{\url{https://en.wikipedia.org/wiki/Influencer_marketing}}, accessed April 6, 2024.} To address this problem, the U.S. Federal Trade Commission in 2024 introduced a new rule that prohibits selling and buying fake indicators of social media influence, such as fake followers or views.\footnote{Source: Federal Trade Commission, August 14, 2024, ``Federal Trade Commission Announces Final Rule Banning Fake Reviews and Testimonials'', \url{https://www.ftc.gov/news-events/news/press-releases/2024/08/federal-trade-commission-announces-final-rule-banning-fake-reviews-testimonials}, accessed November 21, 2025.} In this paper, we study a way of obtaining fake engagement that does not directly fall under the proposed rule, but is in the same spirit.
+We study influencer cartels where groups of influencers collude to increase each other's indicators of social media influence.\footnote{ On various platforms, these groups are called different names, such as ``pods'' on Instagram and ``exchanges'' on SoundCloud.
+We use the term ``cartels'' instead of a neutral term like ``club'' to highlight that their primary objective is to manipulate the marketplace to obtain higher prices through prohibited practices, which mirror the traditional concept of cartels.} While there is substantial literature in economics on fake consumer reviews \citep{mayzlin_promotional_2014, luca_fake_2016, he_market_2022, glazer_fake_2021, smirnov_bad_2022} and other forms of advertising fraud \citep{zinman_wintertime_2016, rhodes_false_2018}, the economics of this fraudulent behavior has not been studied.